Zero Waste Travel: Our Tips, Tricks & Hacks For Living Life On The Road

-Now that we’re about to embark on a super-exciting six month backpacking excursion to take Sustainable Jungle to the next level (learn more about it here), we’re planning to add a few more zero waste specific hacks to our bag of travelling tricks.
+Now that we’re about to embark on a super-exciting six month backpacking excursion to take Sustainable Jungle to the next level, we’re planning to add a few more zero waste specific hacks to our bag of traveling tricks.

 But before we get into that and at risk of sounding like a broken vinyl, we thought it worth repeating why sustainable and zero waste travel habits are an essential part of sustainable living.